Testing for MTHFR Mutations

 - Take a Liver Support Supplement – The one I offer contains N-acetyl, L-cysteine, alpha-lipoic acid, milk thistle, and selenium.
 It supports antioxidant activity and promotes a healthy immune system.
 In addition, Liver Support helps your body’s glutathione production.

 - Increase Your Magnesium – Magnesium supports the detoxification process through its major role in the production of energy as ATP.
 This provides cells with what they require to pump out toxins before, during, and after they accumulate.

 - Don’t forget the Methylation Support® – As I mentioned above, you want to be sure you’re taking a methylation support supplement.
 This and glutathione are the two absolute go-to supplements that I take daily no matter what.

-Remember knowledge is power, so knowing your MTHFR status and understanding what you can do about it is a huge first step in taking control of your health!
-Even if life dealt a certain genetic hand, remember the unlimited choices in how you play that hand.
+Remember knowledge is power, so getting an MTHFR test and knowing your MTHFR status is a huge first step in taking control of your health!
+Even if life dealt a certain genetic hand, remember the unlimited choices as to how you play that hand.